marwahaha/MARVL/README.md

 ## miRNA Level Analysis

-1. __Data Table__: Exploring the abudance for interested miRNA across different RNAi-mutants.
+1. __Data Table__: Exploring the abundance for interested miRNA across different RNAi-mutants.
 The abundance is indicated as Log2-normalized counts by RLE using the median of snRNAs, snoRNAs and tRNAs[1].
 2. __Scatter Plot__: Abundance of interested miRNAs in the two wild-type replicates.
 The abundance is normalized as above.
 3. __Heatmap__: An interactive heatmap for interested miRNAs.
 The abundance is indicated as above.
 4. __RIP-seq__: Exploring the enrichment level of interested miRNA in AGO1 and AGO2 IP experiment, using corresponding knockout as control.
 The enrichment level is indicated as Log2 fold change between IP and the knockout library.